- Associate Professor Tina Cockburn

 b) elder law – including equitable claims in relation to property; trusts and estate planning including enduring powers of attorney; elder financial abuse; housing and retirement villages.

 Tina has researched, published and taught undergraduate and postgraduate students in the areas of Equity, Trusts, Torts, Health Law and Elder Law for over 25 years.
-Tina’s work has been published in a range of quality international journals, she has presented at a numerous international conferences and she has received grants and contracts to conduct research.
+Tina’s work has been published in a range of quality national and international journals, she has presented at a numerous international conferences and she has been awarded competitive grants and contracts to conduct research.

 Tina is an active member of the national legal profession and is regularly invited to contribute to the continuing legal education programs of legal practitioners and other professionals including doctors and allied health care providers, by presenting conference papers and workshops, and by publishing articles in professional journals.